William Edward Phillips: Life

 Phillips then served as Governor of Prince of Wales' Island from 1820, frustrating the hopes for the post of Stamford Raffles.

 Family

-Phillips married in 1818 Janet Bannerman, daughter of Colonel John Alexander Bannerman.
+In 1818 Phillips married Janet Bannerman, daughter of Colonel John Alexander Bannerman.
 Their second son was the barrister Charles Palmer Phillips; and their third son was William Cornwallis Phillips of the Madras Army.

 The Phillips marriage was part of a double wedding, in which Henry Burney married another Janet Bannerman.
 She was the daughter of the Rev. James Patrick Bannerman, brother of Colonel Bannerman.